sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 ### Refund
-You can refund a payment conducted via the mPOS SDK completely or partially, meaning you are able to refund less than the full amount.
+You can refund a payment conducted via the mPOS SDK partially or in full.
 First, you create a PLVRefundRequest.
 It is used to create or generate the request for refunds that will later be executed by the PLVRefundTask instance.
 For a refund you need

 1. Identifier 			//String to uniquely specify the refund
-2. Amount 				//NSDecimalNumber indicating the amount to be refunded, cannot be higher than original payment's amount
+2. Amount 				//NSDecimalNumber indicating the amount to be refunded, which cannot be greater than original payment's amount
-3. PaymentIdentifier 	//String specifying the original sale payment's ID that is supposed to be refunded
+3. PaymentIdentifier 	//String to specify the original sale payment's ID that is supposed to be refunded
 4. Currency 			//3 letter ISO character (e.g EUR) that is identical with the original sale payment's currency